ITMIS-Git/EPH_Fingerprint/README.md

+### Evaluation of perceptual hash techniques for biometric fingerprint authentication

 # Fingerprint Image Enhancement, Thinning, and Minutiae Extraction Pipeline

 This Jupyter notebook implements a pipeline for processing fingerprint images, including: